Close

 2. To provide clear and strong basis for informed decision making at all levels of the organization.

-Further, an Internal Complaints Committee (ICC) has been constituted at every location where offices of the Company is situated which shall be responsible for redressal of complaints related to sexual harassment.
+Further, an Internal Complaints Committee (ICC) has been constituted at every location where offices ofthe Company are situated which shall be responsible for redressal of complaints related to sexual harassment.
 The Company has put in place suitable processes and mechanisms to ensure issues of sexual harassment, if any, are effectively addressed.
 During the year under review, there were no complaints of sexual harassment received by the ICC of the Company.

 CORPORATE SOCIAL RESPONSIBILITY POLICY